Isla-Labs/doppler-hp/README.md

 ## Deployments

-Latest deployments can be found [here](./Deployments.md).
-Historical deployment logs for Base and Base Sepolia can be found in the [deployments](./deployments/) folder.
+Latest deployments can be found [here](./Deployments.md); historical deployment logs for Base and Base Sepolia can be found in the [deployments](./deployments/) folder.

 ## Attribution